cerminar/ntuple-analysis/README.md

 Setup a `virtualenv` using `virtualenvwrapper`.

 Follow the `virtualenvwrapper` [installation instructions](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) to install it in the `~/.local/` directory (using `$ pip install --user virtualenvwrapper`).
 This needs to be done only once for your account.
+Note, on lxplus you might need to use `$ pip install --upgrade --user virtualenvwrapper` to avoid clashes with the system-wide installation.

 For setting up the python version on lxplus you can just source the script: